eminovperviz/EmiSoft.CleanArchitecture/README.md

 Most of your application's dependencies on external resources should be implemented in classes defined in the Infrastructure project.
 These classes should implement interfaces defined in Core.
 If you have a very large project with many dependencies, it may make sense to have multiple Infrastructure projects (e.g. Infrastructure.Data), but for most projects one Infrastructure project with folders works fine.
 The sample includes data access, but you would also add things like email providers, file access, web api clients, etc. to this project so they're not adding coupling to your Core or UI projects.

+## The Infrastructure Persistence Project
+When you use relational databases such as SQL Server, Oracle, or PostgreSQL, a recommended approach is to implement the persistence layer based on Entity Framework (EF).
+EF supports LINQ and provides strongly typed objects for your model, as well as simplified persistence into your database.

 The Infrastructure project depends on `Microsoft.EntityFrameworkCore.SqlServer`.
 The former is used because it's built into the default ASP.NET Core templates and is the least common denominator of data access.
 If desired, it can easily be replaced with a lighter-weight ORM like Dapper.
 In this case, ConfigureServices class can be used in the Infrastructure class to allow wireup of dependencies there, without the entry point of the application even having to have a reference to the project or its types.

 ## The SharedKernel Project